Become an AAP

 Path to Success

-Join nearly 4,200 AAPs nationwide by following our Path to Success.
+Join more than 4,600 AAPs and more than 360 APRPs nationwide by following our Path to Success.
 Register, study, take the exam and then rest!
 Find out what helped nearly 70% AAPs pass the exam and what you can do to succeed.

 Maintain Your AAP Accreditation